DarkDimius/tutorial/README.md

 In our case, we need to do a purely syntactic rewriting, so the first line is going to suffice.
 Refer to other guides to see how to proceed with semantic APIs.

 Despite being one-liners, both scalameta and scalahost actually refer to a bunch of submodules, which means that if necessary you can be really fine-grained about the functionality that you want to include.
-In our case, it'd be enough to reference `libraryDependencies += "org.scalameta" %% "quasiquotes" % "..."`, but we'll proceed with `"scalameta"` for simplicity:
+In our case, it'd be enough to reference `libraryDependencies += "org.scalameta" %% "quasiquotes" % "..."`, but we'll proceed with `"scalameta"` for simplicity.

 ![Scala.meta modules](https://rawgit.com/scalameta/scalameta/master/docs/modules.svg)